ProductiveRage/ProductiveRage.SealedClassVerification/README.md

 	public class Example { }

-> Any class that is abstract, sealed or static may not be decorated with a [DesignedForInheritance] attribute since it is not applicable (sealed and static classes may not be inherited from and abstract classes may be presumed to have been explicitly designed for inheritance)
+> Any class that is not abstract, sealed or static should be decorated with a [DesignedForInheritance] attribute to indicate that this was a conscious decision and it has not been left in this state unintentionally

 All of the following are considered fine -